We planned our Thanksgiving in Paris for Saturday afternoon, so I woke up earlier than usual to pick up the second turkey at the butcher shop.

 In the back of a narrow and tightly packed low-cost home goods store in the 19th arrondissement, I was able to find a metal baking form with an 80 degree angle and a little lip for the crust.
 It was entirely too deep (about 3”), but I bought it as a backup in case American pie tins never materialized.

-The week before the event, I commented on Instagram about my search for pie tins, and I @-mentioned an American store called Thanksgiving in Paris in my comment.
+The week before the event, I commented on Instagram about my search for pie tins, and I @-mentioned an American store called Thanksgiving in Paris (now closed) in my comment.
 They replied a day later to say they carried three different types of pie tins.
 I was elated!

 My husband and I took a stroll across the Seine into the Marais to buy two and to pick up another can of cranberry sauce and another box of Stove Top.